 We can love those with whom we disagree when we realize that we have as much to learn from those who have hurt us as from those who treat us well.
 This can be a scary notion because it requires us to examine our own pain, which hurts!
 It hurts our hearts, and it also often hurts our pride.
 Very often, maybe almost always, our hurt is rooted in our own insecurities and shame.

-In order to break free from your toxic relationships, you must first be brutally honest about your own toxicity.
-It’s ok.
+In order to break free from toxic relationships, you must first be brutally honest about your own toxicity.
+It’s okay.
 We all have darkness within us.
 It can only control you if you try to hide it from the world.
 The truth truly does set you free.

 Even if you are an adult child of dysfunction, having had no control over the family you were born into, you have absorbed some of that toxicity into your own life.
 If you are unwilling to address your own toxicity, you will not be able to successfully redefine love.

-Yes, it will be humbling to admit that you’ve screwed up too.
+Yes, it is humbling to admit that you’ve screwed up too.
 If you have been in dysfunctional relationships, you’ve probably spent a lot of time blaming other people.
 Admitting your mistakes is even harder when nobody else is willing to admit theirs.
-It will feel like you’re feeding yourself to the wolves.
-But it doesn’t matter what others think, because you are redefining love and coming to a healthier place of peace.
+It may feel like you’re feeding yourself to the wolves.
+But it doesn’t matter if others are being accountable or not.
+What matters is that you are coming to a healthier place of peace within yourself.

 We have been culturalized to believe that admitting wrongdoing is akin to weakness, and weakness makes us feel ashamed.
 It seems easier and less painful to simply blame someone else when things don’t go our way, or when someone else is hurt by our actions.